Jump to: A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 View Academic Departments

 We are excited that you have chosen to begin your academic journey with us!

 The mission of Adult Education is to provide educational programs that help adults become literate, learn English as a second language, obtain a GED®, and gain the knowledge, skills, and guidance necessary for transition to college and careers.

 Academic Advisors are available to assist you at every stage of your education at Truman College -- from clarifying education and career goals, to academic planning, to helping you succeed along your journey, to applying for graduation.

 So you've left City Colleges of Chicago and your life has taken you in other directions.
 No matter when you earned an associate degree, a certificate, completed 30 or more hours, or prepared for a GED at City Colleges, we want to reconnect with you.

-The Department of Art, Humanities and Foreign Languages includes the following areas: Studio Art, Fine Arts, Humanities, Music, Philosophy, Religion, Arabic, Latin, Spanish and French.
+The Department of Art, Humanities and World Languages includes the following areas: Studio Art, Fine Arts, Humanities, Music, Philosophy, Religion, Communications Media, Arabic, Latin, Spanish and French.

 The Truman College Automotive Technology Program is a Master NATEF (National Automotive Technician Education Foundation) Certified program.
 NATEF is a division of ASE (Automotive Service Excellence).

 Oversee the day-to-day operations related to Campus Building Management and Operations in an effort to provide an efficient, safe and well-maintained environment for students, faculty, staff and the general public.